 Clinical molecular diagnostics is the future of the healthcare industry.
 Molecular tests are utilized with increasing frequency in areas of medicine including genetic disorders, infectious diseases, detection and monitoring of cancer, pharmacogenomics, and identity testing.
-Northern’s clinical molecular genetics program is designed to provide a rigorous graduate level education for clinical laboratory scientists and biologists in the field of molecular diagnostics.
+Northern’s Clinical Molecular Genetics (CMG) program is designed to provide a rigorous graduate level education for clinical laboratory scientists and biologists in the field of molecular diagnostics.
 The CMG program is intended for laboratory science professionals who are already trained and competent in a medical laboratory or related discipline.
 Northern’s program places emphasis on developing students to be knowledgeable in the clinical applications of molecular genetic tests for acquired, inherited, and infectious diseases.

 This program is a good fit for students who enjoy